 Our oceanswimsafari takes in the best, and sometimes least expected of the Basque culture, as well as the centrepiece swim.
-We'll stay near the heart of town, near the beach, which means plenty of informal swims as well as the formal event on the weekend of August 27-28 (we expect the formal swim to be Sunday, but in 2015 organisers switched it shortly before swim day to Saturday, due to tides).
+We'll stay near the heart of town, near the beach, which means plenty of informal swims as well as the formal event on the weekend of August 26-27 (we expect the formal swim to be Sunday, but organisers have been known to switch it shortly before swim day to Saturday, due to tides).

 A local wine, txakolí, requires theatre in the pour: the drop brings it to life.
 You'll try this on our Pintxos Walking Tour.

 We'll be handy to all the best the region has to offer.
 We'll do two walking tours of San Sebastián, one of them of the old town, the other of San Sebastián's great cuisine, pintxos, the bar food of the old town.
 Our guide, Keith, is a native English speaker who has married into a Basque family.
 He'll show you his city in a fun way and will impress you with his extensive local knowledge.
 We'll learn about -- and sample -- txakolí, the Basques' favourite bar wine.
 And we'll get access to the cider cellar for the Basques' other favourite tipple, with a visit to the region's Cider Museum, including dinner in the Basques' own special style.
 We'll finish off swim day with dinner at the San Sebastián Cooking School Supper Club, an exclusive experience where we sit around a Captain's Table while our chefs prepare our food before us.
 The Basques have a particular style of cooking.
 This is a very special experience that won't quickly fade from memory.

 oceanswimsafaris.com/oceanswims.com are your tour operators handling all your bookings in association with this tour.